ParkerCF/Movie-Trailers/README.md

 # Movie-Trailers
-Application that pulls movie trailers on youtube and corresponding rotten tomato scores
+this Application looks up movie trailers and returns the imdb and youtube page for trailers and movie score